decentralized-identity/presentation-exchange/spec/spec.md

 #### Expired and Revoked Data

-Certain types of credentials have concepts of _expiration_ and _revocation_.
+Certain types of claims have concepts of _expiration_ and _revocation_.
-_Expiration_ is mechanism normally used to communicate a time bound up until which a credential is valid. _Revocation_ is a mechanism normally used to give an issuer control over the status of a credential after issuance.
-Different credential specifications handle these concepts in different ways.
+_Expiration_ is mechanism normally used to communicate a time bound up until which a claim is valid. _Revocation_ is a mechanism normally used to give an issuer control over the status of a claim after issuance.
+Different claim specifications handle these concepts in different ways.

-`Presentation Definitions` have a need to specify whether expired, revoked, or credentials of other statuses can be accepted.
-For credentials that have simple status properties [Input Descriptor Filters](#input-descriptor-objects) JSON Schema can be used to write specify acceptable criteria.
+`Presentation Definitions` have a need to specify whether expired, revoked, or claims of other statuses can be accepted.
+For claims that have simple status properties [Input Descriptor Filters](#input-descriptor-objects) JSON Schema can be used to write specify acceptable criteria.